-One of the most common problems in the world of data science is that of predicting the value of certain variables from other variables.
-For example, we need to know whether it is convenient to grant a loan to a client depending on variables such as age, monthly income, etc. In this case, we simply have to classify each case into two categories (we grant the loan or we do not grant it), so this is a classification problem.
+One of the most common problems in data science is predicting the value of certain variables based on others.
+For example, we need to know whether it is advisable to grant a loan to a customer depending on factors such as their age, monthly income, etc. To do this, we simply need to classify each case into two categories: whether we grant the loan or not.
+Therefore, we are faced with a classification problem.

-Another example would be to estimate the price of a house based on its characteristics, such as its age, its surface area, the number of rooms, its location, whether it has a swimming pool or a garden, and so on.
-In this case we want to predict a quantity (the price of the house); we call this a regression problem.
+Another example would be estimating the price of a house based on its characteristics (age, surface area, number of rooms, location, etc.).
+In this case, we want to predict a quantity (the price of the house).
+This is considered a regression problem.

 Classification and regression problems are the two main classes of what is called supervised machine learning.
-In this paradigm, a mathematical model is trained to learn to predict one or more variables, called dependent or target variables, from other variables, called independent variables.
+In this paradigm, a mathematical model is trained to learn to predict one or more variables (dependent or target variables), from others (independent variables).

 In order to understand how the different variables are related to each other and to be able to make a prediction, we need to start from a set of observations.
-For example, in the case of estimating house prices, we should have many examples of houses for which we know both the independent variables (age, area and other characteristics) and the dependent variable (price).
-In the training process, the model must understand how the different characteristics of the house affect its price, and thus, subsequently, be able to predict the price of a house knowing only the other variables.
+In the example of estimating house prices, we should have many examples of homes for which we know both the independent variables (age, surface area, and other characteristics) and the dependent variable (price).
+During the training process, the model must understand how the different characteristics of the house affect its price.
+This way, it will later be able to predict the price of a house based solely on the other variables.

 There are many different supervised learning models that can be used to tackle both classification and regression problems.
-Among the most popular algorithms are K-Nearest Neighbors (mostly used for classification), logistic regression (used for classification and regression) or linear regression (for regression).
+Among the most popular algorithms are K-Nearest Neighbors (mostly used for classification), logistic regression (or classification and regression) or linear regression (for regression).

 However, most of these algorithms have limitations for solving problems where the data structure is relatively complex.
 Thus, for example, logistic regression fails for classification problems where the data are not linearly separable.

-To solve complex problems, a set of models with a common structure have been developed and popularised in recent decades: artificial neural networks.
+To solve complex problems, a set of models with a common structure has been developed and popularized in recent decades.
+These are known as artificial neural networks.

 Artificial neural networks

 Let’s start with the basics: what are neurons?
-As we all know, neurons are the cells responsible for the propagation of nerve impulses throughout the nervous system of animals.
+They are the cells responsible for the propagation of nerve impulses through the nervous system of animals.

-These cells consist of two main parts: the cell body or soma, from which short extensions called dendrites protrude, and a long extension, called the axon, connected to other neurons.
-The dendrites are responsible for transmitting the impulses received from other cells to the soma and, from here, they propagate through the axon, until they are finally transmitted to another neuron via the neuronal synapse (or to a motor cell).
+These cells consist of two main parts.
+On one hand, there is the cell body or soma, from which short extensions called dendrites protrude.
+On the other hand, there is a long extension called the axon, which connects to other neurons.
+The dendrites are responsible for transmitting the impulses they receive from other cells to the soma.
+From there, the impulse spreads through the axon.
+Finally, they are transmitted to another neuron via the neuronal synapse (or to a motor cell).

-Thus, neural networks are made up of trillions of neurons connected to each other, and it is this architecture that enables animals to learn.
+Neural networks are thus made up of trillions of neurons connected to each other.
+It is this architecture that enables animals to learn.

 Artificial neural networks aim to mimic the functioning of biological neural networks.
-Just as these are made up of neurons, the main constituent unit of artificial neural networks is the simple perceptron, also known simply as a perceptron.
-This is nothing more than a mathematical representation of a neuron, and in fact mimics its structure and the functions of its individual parts.
-It is not for nothing that it is also often called an artificial neuron.
+In the same way that biological neural networks are composed of neurons, the main constituent unit of artificial neural networks is the simple perceptron.
+The perceptron is nothing more than the mathematical representation of a neuron.
+In fact, it mimics its structure and the functions of each of its parts.
+Not surprisingly, it is often referred to as an artificial neuron.
 Let’s take a look.

 The simple perceptron